archnim/proxen/README.md

 *Not yet implemented.*
 Will be available in version 3.3.0
-Expect release date: *June 30 2022*
+Expected release date: *June 30 2022*

 ### proxen as a static file server